pdf-analytics/python-pdf-analytics-client/docs/index.rst

 Welcome to PDF Analytics Client API's documentation!
 ====================================================

 **PDFAnalytics** is a web service which lets you use to verify PDF content for free.

-This library allows you to automate most common **PDFAnalytics** operations using Python 3.6.
+This **PyPDFAnalyticsClient** allows you to automate most common **PDFAnalytics** operations using Python 3.6.

+**PyPDFAnalyticsClient** can be installed from the ``pip`` tool or downloaded from PyPI: https://pypi.python.org/pypi/PyPDFAnalyticsClient

+The source is available on: https://github.com/pdf-analytics/python-pdf-analytics-client

 Contents: